learnlatex/learnlatex.github.io/en/lesson-12.md

 The `biblatex` package works slightly differently to `natbib`, as we select the databases in the preamble but print it in the document body.
-There are some new commans for this.
+There are some new commands for this.

 ```latex
 \documentclass{article}